robovm/robovm-docs/en/javadoc.md

 If a class is not directly referenced via code, but only via reflection, RoboVM will not compile it into your app.
 Trying to load such a class via reflection at runtime will thus result in an error.

-You can explicitely specify classes or entire packages that RoboVM should compile into your application, even if they are not explicitely referenced.
-You can use the `<forceLink>` tag in your `robovm.xml` file to achieve this.
+You can explicitly specify classes or entire packages that RoboVM should compile into your application, even if they are not explicitly referenced.
+You can use the `<forceLinkClasses>` tag in your `robovm.xml` file to achieve this.
 See the [configuration reference](configuration.md) for more details.